 Together, we can create sourcing strategies and long-term plans that will manage your organisation’s spend, aligned with your organisation’s objectives and mindful of individual supply chain dynamics.

 Why Mutual Marketplace?

 Mutual Marketplace offers industry best practices, advanced technologies and a diverse team of dedicated procurement specialists.
-Jointly owned by People’s Choice Credit Union and Credit Union Australia, Mutual Marketplace has specialist expertise in the mutuals’ sector.
+Jointly owned by People’s Choice and Great Southern Bank, Mutual Marketplace has specialist expertise in the mutuals’ sector.
 As we are purely aligned with the credit union and mutuals’ industry, we give you the opportunity to leverage GST discounts that are inaccessible with other procurement service organisations.

 Boost Your Organisation’s Profitability